Jamadar01/inventory_frontend.io/README.md

 CRUD Operations

-Create — Click Add Product button in header
+Create — Click Add Product in the header

-Read — Products load automatically on page load
+Read — Products load automatically on app load

-Update — Click Edit on any product
+Update — Click Edit on a product row

-Delete — Click Delete and confirm action
+Delete — Click Delete and confirm

 Dashboard & Analytics